 Historic Triangle Book Circles

 Join TNCC faculty, staff, students and community members in a discussion of current literary works.
-To participate sign up at room 207-J, then read one or more of the following books and come to the circle discussions on Friday, November 15, 2013 at 1:00 pm in room 316.
+To participate sign up at room 207-J, then read one or more of the following books and come to the circle discussions on Friday, April 4, 2014 from 1:00 to 3:00 pm in room 316.
 Contact Professor Diana Martin at email@example.com or 253-4759 for more information.

 Participation in the Book Circles counts towards the President’s Cultural scholarship and SVD 100.
 Reserve copies of each of the titles are available for checkout in the Library.
-The books for the Fall 2013 semester are:
+The books for the Spring 2014 semester are: